Open-Data-Product-Initiative/odpc-dev/source/index.html.md

 * ProductReference
 * UseCase
 * BusinessObjective
-* KPI
 * Signal
 * Catalog
-* CatalogItem

 These objects are designed to be reusable across catalogs, tools, AI workflows, and graph models.

-## ProductReference

-ProductReference is the bridge between ODPC and the actual source product definition.

-It can point to an ODPS file, a DPDS descriptor, an internal product model, a vendor catalog asset, or another metadata source.